🇲🇾 Malaysia

 What is the maximum loan amount for Bank Islam Personal Financing-i?

-Bank Islam offers up to RM 300,000 for Personal Financing-i — significantly higher than conventional bank caps of RM 100,000–150,000.
+Bank Islam offers up to RM 400,000 for Personal Financing-i — the highest unsecured personal loan ceiling in Malaysia, matching Bank Rakyat and BSN's civil-servant tiers.
 Maximum tenure is 10 years (120 months).
 The eligible amount depends on your income, existing debt obligations (DSR), and whether you qualify under a package scheme.
 For civil servants under salary deduction, the cap may be tied to multiples of monthly income (typically up to 10x monthly salary).
-High-income private sector professionals can access the full RM 300,000 limit with a strong CCRIS/CTOS profile.
+High-income private sector professionals can access the full RM 400,000 limit with a strong CCRIS/CTOS profile.

 How long does Bank Islam personal loan approval take?